parisasledge-source/EventTrackerProject/README.md

 ## FlightTrackerProject

 ### Description
-Flight Tracker is a web application that enables a user to track information about a flight, including flight name, departure date & time, arrival date & time, departure airport, arrival airport and airline information.
+Flight Tracker is a web application that enables a user to track information about a flight, including flight name, departure date & time, arrival date & time, departure airport, arrival airport, price and airline information.
 User can choose to see the list of all flights.
-User can search for a flight by its flight ID, flight name, airport name or flight price.
-User can also add a new flight information to the list to be able to track the flight information locally.
-Finally, user can update the newly added information to the list or delete it from the list.
+User can search for a flight by its flight ID, flight name, airport name or price.
+User can also add a new flight information to the list to be able to track the new flight information.
+Finally, user can update the newly added information or delete it from the list.

 ### Backend process/The first section of FlightTrackerProject
-Building the entity table in MySQL workbench
+Building flight entity table in MySQL workbench

-Building the Java entity class that matches the entity table in MySQL workbench
+Building Flight Java entity class which matches the flight entity table in MySQL workbench

-Building JUnit Test class and testing the Java entity class
+Building JUnit Test (FlightTest) and testing Flight Java entity class

-Creating FlightRepository, FlightService, FlightServiceImplementer, and REST controller(FlightController)
+Creating FlightRepository, FlightService, FlightServiceImplementer, and FlightController

 Creating the logic and methods in controller and service to perform the basic CRUD operations of REST API

 Testing these routes using Postman

-### Technologies used and lessons Practiced
+### Technologies used and lessons learned
-Practicing in creating a JPA Project
+Creating a JPA Project
-  1. Practicing in creating entity table in MySQL workbench
+  1. Creating entity table in MySQL workbench
-  2. Practicing in creating Java entity class POJO that models the database table
+  2. Creating Java entity class POJO that models the database table
   3. Mapping POJO using JPA

 Configuring a Spring Boot app to publish REST API